 Because of this the color on our rails, receivers and other aluminum parts can and will vary from one part to the next, even within the same batch.
 It is impossible to put together a rifle where all shades of Type 3 Hardcoat match.
-Although our black anodized parts are very consistently “black” our distinctive anodized colors such as DDC, DRT, DAK, OD Green, 40mm Green, Grey and Swedish Green will never be consistent.
+Even our black anodized parts, which are very consistently “black”, may show some different shades in certain lighting such as hints of blues, purples and greys.
+Our distinctive anodized colors such as DDC, DRT, DAK, OD Green, 40mm Green, Grey and Swedish Green will never be consistent.
 The anodize process for Iridium does not use a heavy dye and because of this the finish tends to be a very slick silvery metallic.
 Due to its coating profile it will more readily show all imperfections / variations in the forgings and subtle machine marks of the metals coated with it.
 This gives the parts a very unique mechanical appearance.
 If a customer wants a Geissele rifle where all the parts look identical and match perfectly I suggest the customer purchase a black rifle and take it to a professional gun painter.
 All our anodizing sins will then be hidden.

 (NOTE: Different shades of DDC Anodize on a complete Super Duty rifle build)